-This 13-year-old male player prevented with a history of recurring ankle sprains.
-At the time of his assessment his ankle ached at rest and his mother describes how he frequently walked with a limp.
-The most striking finding on his clinical examination was pronounced stiffness of his left sub-talar joint.
+This 13-year-old male player presented with a history of recurring ankle pain.
+This has become increasingly worse over a 3-4 month period.
+At the time of his assessment, he was found to have pronounced stiffness of his left sub-talar joint.

-There is elongated of the anterior process of the calcaneus and the lateral plantar aspect of the navicular suggesting a fibrous or cartilaginous coalition between the calcaneus and navicular.
+There is elongated of the anterior process of the calcaneus (known as the anteater nose sign) and the lateral plantar aspect of the navicular suggesting coalition between the calcaneus and navicular.
 This is further demonstrated on the MRI which shows an irregular osseous fragment and irregularity of the margins of the navicular and anterior process of the calcaneus.
-Bone oedema is present within the anterior process of the calcaneus and the small osseous fragment suggesting there has been a fracture of the anterior process.
+Bone oedema is present within the anterior process of the calcaneus.

-Given the pronounced stiffness and symptoms this young player was treated with surgical debridement of the coalition.
-Fat was interposed between the bones to limit the risk of recurrence.
-The other foot was checked and found to be normal (many coalitions are bilateral).
-The player was given an orthotic to support the medial arch.
+Given the progressive symptoms this young player was treated with surgical debridement of the coalition.
+The coalition was excised and fat was interposed between the bones (to limit the risk of recurrence).
+The other foot was checked and found to be normal (as many as 50% of coalitions are bilateral).
 He was able to return to football at about five months following surgery.

 FIFA does not bear any responsibility for the accuracy and completeness of any information provided in the “Radiology Review” features and cannot be held liable with regard to the information provided or any acts or omissions occurring on the basis of this information.